Monsters University: Music

 The music for the film is Randy Newman's seventh collaboration with Pixar as composer, who also previously scored Monsters, Inc. Walt Disney Records released the soundtrack on June 18, 2013.

 The songs "Main Title", "Rise and Shine", and "The Scare Games" feature the drum line from the Blue Devils group "BD Entertainment".
 The recordings for the percussion tracks were done at Skywalker Ranch, and were written by Blue Devils percussion caption head Scott Johnson.

 The songs "Ísland" by Mastodon and "Gospel" by MarchFourth Marching Band are featured during the film but do not appear on the soundtrack.
 The songs "Party Hard" by Andrew W.K. and "Kickstart My Heart" by Mötley Crüe are featured prominently in the teaser trailers but do not appear on the soundtrack or in the film.

 Release

 Theatrical

 The film had its worldwide premiere on June 5, 2013, as a special screening at BFI Southbank in London with the director and producer in attendance.
 The film had its Asian premiere as the opening film of the 2013 Shanghai International Film Festival on June 15, 2013.
 It premiered in the United States on June 8, 2013, at the Seattle International Film Festival, and was released in theaters on June 21, 2013.
-The film's theatrical release was accompanied by Pixar's short film titled The Blue Umbrella.
+The film's theatrical release was accompanied by Pixar's short film The Blue Umbrella, directed by Saschka Unseld.

+Aditionally, an animated short film titled Party Central, which takes place shortly after the events of Monsters University, premiered at the D23 Expo in late 2013 before being released theatrically with Muppets Most Wanted in 2014.